Mathis003/LINFO1252-P2/README.md

 ## Further Information

 For additional details on function parameters, return values, and specific implementation details, refer to the source code and header files.
+Please note that this version represents a partial implementation that may lack certain features.
+Notably, the functionality for listing directory contents (`list` function) does not currently support relative paths (e.g., the use of `../`).
+This limitation may impact the accurate representation of directory structures in certain cases.

+Contributors are aware of this limitation, and future updates or versions may address these aspects for a more comprehensive solution.
+For detailed information on the current state of the project, refer to the source code and associated documentation.

 ## Contributions